kevroletin/kevroletin.github.io/about.md

 My work experience is documented in the [CV](https://drive.google.com/file/d/1mYpssQXmZXHBpub5bl1paPN1dPfiYkFY/view?usp=sharing).

-Throughout my career I have been working on
+Throughout my career, I have been working on

 * stabilizing and optimizing C++ code for an embedded system
-* implementing libraries and services in C++ *(with Lua)* and Java *(with Groovy)*
+* implementing libraries and services in C++ (with Lua) and Java (with Groovy)
-* managing self sufficient small team which was in charge of development, support and deployment of services for internal use.
+* managing a self-sufficient small team which was in charge of development, support, and deployment of services for internal use.

 Aside from code development I also worked on documentation: I documented my code and gathered requirements for a new library.
-I also developed tests by my own initiative to improve one very unstable system.
+I also developed tests on my own initiative to improve one very unstable system.

-I am passionate about technologies especially about software development.
+I am passionate about technologies, especially about software development.
 I often spend my free time learning about interesting stuff like functional programming, programming languages or libraries.

 Feel free to contact me.
-In addition to email you also can easily reach me in telegram, my nick is [kevroletin](https://web.telegram.org/#/im?p=@kevroletin).
+In addition to email, you also can easily reach me in the telegram, my nick is [kevroletin](https://web.telegram.org/#/im?p=@kevroletin).